cyrildiagne/kuda/README.md

   dockerfile: ./Dockerfile
 ```

-Running `kuda deploy` will then build and deploy the API which you can call via HTTP,
+Running `kuda deploy` will then build and deploy the API which you can call,
 for instance with [cURL](https://curl.haxx.se/):

 ```